 Jeff Shibasaki

-Jeff is the creator of Geek Strong—where stories meet better habits, glitchy routines get patched, and thriving becomes the default. 🚀
+Jeff is the creator of Geek Strong—where glitchy habits get patched and thriving becomes the default. 🚀

 Jeff Shibasaki as Founder, standing in a forest setting with a backpack, representing leadership and curiosity

-I’m an ex-smoker and drinker, reformed cheese addict, recovering fast-food junkie, retired stress machine, and proud dropout of the “not me” club.
-It took me a while to level up, but I did it—and you can too!
+I’m an ex-smoker, ex-drinker, a reformed cheese addict, a recovering fast-food junkie, a retired stress machine, and a proud dropout from the “not me” club.
+It took time to level up—but I did it.
+You can too!

-Years ago, I set out to fix my own glitchy habits.
-What I found was something bigger—a better way to live!
+Years ago, I set out to patch the habits that were holding me back.
+What I found was something bigger—a better way to live built on simple, repeatable habits.
 That journey led to patchOS and the Patches that bring those habits to life.

 Jeff’s journey